ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 When you create a new fact, the corresponding dictionary entry for each field either already exists or is newly created.
 The entry has lists for each field it participates in and the fact is added to the head of that list.
 This coupling needs to be unwound when we want to remove a layer.

-When we want to unwind, we walk facts from most recently created to start of the layer.
+When we want to peel a layer, we walk facts from most recently created to start of the layer.
 By going to the dictionary entry of a field, that fact will be the current first entry of the list, so we merely pop it from the list and that decouples fact and dictionary entry.
 Once decoupled, all newly created dictionary entries are no longer needed so the free entry pointer can be reset to the start of the layer.
 And all user layer facts have been written out to a file, so we can reset the free fact pointer as well.

 Similarly all factsets that need saving were written out, so they can all be reset empty.
-User Variables will also have been written out, so they too can have their values cleared so they are no longer pointing into the heap.
+User variables will also have been written out, so they too can have their values cleared so they are no longer pointing into the heap.
-Nothing from the volley will now be occupying any heap memory and so its pointer can be reset back to start of layer also.
+Nothing from the volley will now be occupying any heap memory and so its pointer can be reset back to start of layer.

-## Garbage collection
+### Garbage collection

-Using the layer model, normally user conversation causes heap allocations and dictionary allocations that can be rapidly released when the user layer is unwound.
+Using the layer model, normally user conversation causes heap allocations and dictionary allocations that can be rapidly and automatically released when the user layer is peeled.
 And plenty of space should exist to manage without any garbage collection occurring within the volley.

-But particularly if you are in document-reading mode, processing all sentences of a book happen within a single volley.
+But if garbage collection is needed, scripts can invoke them.
+Particularly if you are in document-reading mode, processing all sentences of a book happen within a single volley.
 CS does not have the memory for that without some form of garbage collection.
-There are two such mechanisms built into the engine.
+There are two such script mechanisms built into the engine.

 The simplest gc is a user-controllable mark-release.
 You find a safe place in script to use mark, you process a sentence, and then you use release to restored dictionary and heap values back to the mark.

+Nominally this means all facts and user variables you worked on after the mark will be lost.
-This is fine if your results are going to An external place (like writing to a file with ^log).
-But it is hard to keep any results around past the release call.
-In fact, the only resident way to do that is to write something onto a match variable.
+This is fine if your results are going to an external place (like writing to a file with ^log).
+Failing that, there are a couple of mechanisms for passing data back across a ^MemoryFree.
+You can write something onto a match variable.
 Match variables have their own memory and last until changed.
-They are a way to pass information between different user volleys or, in this case, past a mark-release barrier.
+Or when you call ^MemoryFree, you may pass either a single variable or a JSON structure on the call.
+Its value will be protected.
+The value is copied into stack space, the release occurs, and then the value is reallocated from the current full heap (now without the mark location). .

 The complex gc is an actual gc, where data is moved around and space gets recompacted after discarding trash.
 Normally facts consist of MEANINGS, and those dictionary entries know what facts refer to them.